dylanljones/exactdiag/README.md

 ### Green's function

-Using a custom defined model or one of the included models the Green's function can be computed:
+Using a custom defined model or one of the included models the one-particle (many-body) Green's function can be computed, for example using the Lehmann sum:
 ````python
 import numpy as np
 import exactdiag as ed